 SEO / Search Engine Optimization

 SEO is also known as “organic” lead generation.
 In general, SEO consists of optimizing your website to improve its position in the naturally occurring search results.
-Organic SEO means ensuring that search engine spiders can crawl and understand what’s on your website, and ideally that they value your website higher than your competitors.
+Organic SEO means ensuring that search engine spiders can crawl and understand what’s on your website, and ideally value your website higher than your competitors.

 The definition of what SEO is exactly can often change due to industry trends and changes to Google’s algorithm, but it is important to provide a website that explains exactly what the company is doing and helpful content for both human visitors and Google search engines.

 This can mean that the website is in good condition, using clean codes and search engine friendly content that appeal to both human readers and Google search robots.
 Maintaining incoming links from other websites can determine your “link authority” and improve your ranking.
-Blogging, social media marketing, and online videos are three of the most effective ways to get high-quality links.
+Blogging, social media marketing, and videos SEO are three of the most effective ways to get high-quality links.

 Advantages of organic SEO: